 Central Perk Cafe

-Before going shopping in the Warner Brothers Studio store, you can pop into the Central Perk Cafe for a cup of coffee or tea and a bite to eat.
+Finally, before going shopping in the Warner Brothers Studio store, you can pop into the Central Perk Cafe for a cup of coffee or tea and a bite to eat.

 The Warner Bros.
 Studio Store